 Alternatively, you may be investing in property to fund your retirement.
 This means you will be planning to sell all, or most of the property around the age of 65, generating a healthy savings pot to enjoy in retirement.

 Working with a dedicated investment company can help you implement the stepping stones to reach your more substantial final goals.

 Property Investment Recap

 - Investing at the right time is critical to success.
-This means when you are financially ready and when you have enough time to commit.
+This means when you are financially ready and have enough time to commit.

 - There are many other ways you could choose to invest your savings pot.
 However, property is favourable due to the flexibility and security it offers.
 Property also has the unique advantage of securing leverage.

-- There are many different asset classes involved in property—these range from the traditional buy-to-let method to commercial rentals and property developments.
+- There are many different asset classes involved in property—these range from the traditional buy-to-let method to commercial rentals and property development.

-- Some investors choose to focus on capital growth, whereas others are more concerned with rental yield.
+- Some investors focus on capital growth, whereas others are more concerned with rental yield.
 The best strategies carefully balance both.

 - Ensuring you are aware of the legal implications and taxes payable is essential to ensure you can accurately calculate your property income.

 - Purchasing the home is not the end of the journey.
 You must ensure you maximise the home’s potential.